 Norwegian Prime Minister Jens Stoltenberg could leave domestic political problems behind him on Wednesday, at least for a few triumphant hours, when he and Russian President Dmitry Medvedev formally ended a 40-year dispute over territorial rights in the Barents Sea.

 Spirits were high for the leaders of both countries involved, as they settled the long dispute over 175,000 square kilometers of maritime area rich in natural resources.

 Norways’ Prime Minister Jens Stoltenberg of the Labour Party and Russia’s president Dmitry Medvedev appeared at a joint press conference after talks in Murmansk.
 Russia and Norway have signed a maritime border agreement ending a 40-year dispute over a 175,000 sq km zone in the Barents Sea.

-The two leaders had announced agreement on the deal back in April, when Medvedev was on a state visit to Norway.
+The two leaders had announced their agreement on the deal back in April, when Medvedev was on a state visit to Norway.
 Last week, officials at the Kremlin called Stoltenberg’s office and said they were ready to sign the deal.
 They invited the Norwegians to Murmansk and everyone quickly cleared their schedules to make the trip.
-Here are Stoltenberg and Medvedev at Wednesday’s ceremony.

 The historic pact settles rights not only to fishing but also to undersea oil and gas resources, and it may lead to a new boom in offshore exploration, despite the environmental sensitivity of the Arctic area.
 Russia is expected to move quickly with more seismic testing and offshore development, and Norwegian companies are clamoring to do the same but likely will face more regulation and political opposition.